mite51/nvCOMP_Project/Qt_UI_PLAN.md

 ### **Prompt for Task 3.1: Implement Archive Viewer**

 ```
-I need to create a dialog that displays the contents of a compressed archive without extracting it, similar to how WinRAR or 7-Zip works.
+I need to create a dialog that displays the contents of a compressed archive, with an option to extract it, similar to how WinRAR or 7-Zip works.

 Requirements: